erg55/Simon-lab-workshop/README.md

 ##### Bandage

-This should go very quickly...then we can view the assembly graph (.gfa file) in Bandage.
+This should go very quickly...then we can view the assembly graph (.gfa file) in [Bandage](https://rrwick.github.io/Bandage/).
 Download it with rsync or copy and paste it locally.

 ##### Geneious

 Then we can also download mapped reads (fastq) and map them back onto a reference mitochondrial genome in Geneious.
+If you don't have Geneious installed we can try and get that working afterwards.